allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 Why Kotlin infers from Java `T` to `T!` and not to `T?`?
 It seems like Java interoperability spoils the Kotlin’s killer feature &mdash;
 the type inferring.
-It looks like you should declare types explicitly (as `T?`) for all Kotlin variables populated by Java methods.
+Looks like you should declare types explicitly (as `T?`) for all Kotlin variables populated by Java methods.

 ## Class literals